openhab/org.openhab.binding.zwave/doc/linear/gctbz48_0_0.md

 ### Parameter 10: Setpoint H/C Delta

 Setpoint H/C Delta
-Sets the minimum separation between heating and cooling setpoints Values in the range 3 to 15 may be set.
+<p&gtSets the minimum separation between heating and cooling setpoints</p&gt
+Values in the range 3 to 15 may be set.

 The manufacturer defined default value is ```3```.